SidhantN12/Ecg_SSM/knowledge_base.md

 ## 1. Executive Summary

 The `Ecg_SSM` project implements a lightweight, dependency-free State Space Model (SSM) in PyTorch to classify ECG heartbeats in real-time.
 It targets the MIT-BIH Arrhythmia Database, categorizing heartbeats into five distinct classes according to AAMI standards.
-The system supports both simulated streaming from CSV files and live serial input from hardware sensors like the AD8232.
+The system supports:
+- **Simulated streaming** from CSV files.
+- **Serial input** via USB (AD8232 + Arduino).
+- **MQTT input** via WiFi (ESP32-S3).
+- **Flexible inference** using PyTorch or ONNX Runtime.

 ---